AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/tips-tricks-and-troubleshooting/calculate-eac-at-project-level-example.md

 </table>

 1. Add 50 hours directly to the project (More>Hours>Log Hours) so that there is $5,000.00 of actual labor cost recorded directly to the project. ****
-1. Add expenses to each task according to the table below (I’ve added a blank row in between each task to make it easier to read):
+1. Add expenses to each task according to the table below (I've added a blank row in between each task to make it easier to read):

 <table>
  <col>